The Shipping Law Review: United Arab Emirates

 Recognising and enforcing foreign judgments via the DIFC court

 A claimant might be able to circumvent the onshore UAE court system by seeking recognition of a foreign judgment through the DIFC courts.

 Article 7(6) of the DIFC Judicial Authority Law21 sets out that judgments and orders rendered by any court other than the UAE courts shall be executed within the DIFC.
 Therefore, in theory, a claimant should be able to use the DIFC courts as a conduit jurisdiction to enforce foreign judgments.
 The DIFC court has confirmed this position.22

 However, in 2016, the Judicial Tribunal (JT) for the Dubai and the DIFC courts was established by Dubai Decree No. 19 of 9 June 2016.
 The JT's purpose is to determine conflicts of jurisdiction between the Dubai and DIFC courts when there are competing invocations of jurisdictions or competing judgments from both courts.

-Although DIFC orders recognising foreign judgments are being enforced in the Dubai courts we have not yet received first-hand confirmation that the Dubai onshore courts are actively enforcing such an order.
-Seeking enforcement of a foreign judgment remains difficult, therefore, unless it falls under one of the above-mentioned conventions.
+Although DIFC orders recognising foreign judgments are being enforced in the Dubai courts, we have not yet received first-hand confirmation that the Dubai onshore courts are actively enforcing such an order.
+Seeking enforcement of a foreign judgment therefore remains difficult, unless it falls under one of the above-mentioned conventions.

 ii Contracts of carriage